-For the City of Noblesville, a Complete Streets policy strengthens the city's commitment to creating safer streets for all Alternatives to LOS include: by providing a framework through which to plan, program, design, and maintain city streets.
+For the City of Noblesville, a Complete Streets policy strengthens the city's commitment to creating safer streets for all by providing a framework through which to plan, program, design, and maintain city streets.
 Noblesville's policy can be crafted to take into account the findings of this study to ensure that the HIN and recommended safety improvements are addressed in future projects.